How To Treat Skin Burns From Hot Water | Quick Relief Guide

 • Keep the area clean: Gently wash with mild soap and water.

-• Moisturize: Use fragrance-free lotions or aloe vera gel to prevent dryness.
+• Moisturize: Use fragrance-free lotion or plain aloe vera gel to help prevent dryness.

 • Avoid sun exposure: Newly burned skin is sensitive; protect it from UV rays.

-Healing usually occurs within a week without scarring.
+Healing usually occurs within about a week without scarring.

 Second-Degree Burns

-Characterized by blisters, intense pain, and possible weeping wounds.
+Characterized by blisters, more intense pain, and possible weeping wounds.
 These require more careful attention:

-• Do not pop blisters: Let them heal naturally to avoid infection.
+• Do not pop blisters: Let them heal naturally to reduce infection risk.

-• Cover with sterile dressings: Use non-stick gauze pads to protect sensitive skin.
+• Cover with sterile dressings: Use a non-stick sterile dressing or gauze to protect sensitive skin.

-Second-degree burns may take several weeks to heal; scarring risk depends on depth.
+Second-degree burns may take several weeks to heal; scarring risk depends on burn depth and whether infection develops.

 Third-Degree Burns

-These severe burns destroy all layers of skin, causing white or charred appearance with numbness due to nerve damage.
+These severe burns destroy all layers of skin, sometimes causing a white, leathery, brown, or charred appearance with reduced sensation due to nerve damage.
 Immediate medical care is essential:

-• Avoid self-treatment: Do not apply home remedies except covering with a clean cloth.
+• Avoid self-treatment: Do not apply home remedies or ointments to severe burns.

-Long-term treatment may involve surgery, grafts, or rehabilitation.
+Long-term treatment may involve specialized wound care, surgery, skin grafting, or rehabilitation.

 Dressing Techniques for Hot Water Burns

-Proper dressing helps prevent infection while allowing wounds to breathe.
+Proper dressing helps protect the skin and lower infection risk while allowing the wound to heal.
 Here’s how different burn degrees should be dressed:

 Burn Degree Dressing Type Dressing Frequency/Notes